 What does an HO-4 policy cover?

-HO4 insurance policies, or renters insurance, are policies that protect renters against damages to their personal property in a rented home or apartment that is directly caused by a list of perils.
+HO4 insurance policies, or renters insurance, are policies that protect renters against damages to their personal property in a rented home or apartment that is directly caused by a list of perils and addresses their personal liability.
 As well as insuring the renter's personal property, these policies may also provide some liability and medical payments coverage.

 Here are the 16 perils typically included in HO-4 insurance coverage: